A Sub Zero refrigerator sure looks nice, but is the extra expense worth it? Most people who visit our showroom ask us

 1) Superior Food Preservation Technology

 Sub-Zero prides itself on its ability to preserve food far longer than others.
-According to the company research on average, a family can save $1,500 per year on food they didn’t have to throw away due to the food preservation capabilities of these units.
-In order to keep food fresh you can’t just keep food cold, you also need precise control of the temperature, humidity and also the ability to purify the air in which the food is being stored.
+According to the company research, on average, a family throws away in one year more than $1,500 worth of food.
+While most refrigerators do a good job in keeping your food cold, it is the ability to control temperature fluctuations and humidity that allows you to get the longest possible shelf life.
+Besides, Sub Zero has computer driven air purification system that works 7x24 to ensure freshness in your fridge.
 We will dive a bit deeper into several of the key features that help to set Sub-Zero apart from the rest.

 Two separate sealed systems are used to control the refrigerator and freezer.
 This allows the separate compartments to stay at optimal humidity levels and also prevent flavor transfer.